The Carbon-13 NMR spectrum of hexane

 The 'linear' symmetry of the hexane molecule means there

-- three pairs occupying the same chemical environment.
+- three groups occupying the same chemical environment.

 The carbon-13 NMR spectra a provides direct evidence of